abioduneesuola/Financial_Inclusion_Nigeria/README.md

 # Financial_Inclusion_Nigeria
 Understanding financial inclusion metrics and potentials through data exploration.

+## Through this project, we’re looking to explore international economic opportunity data and insights to better understand opportunities to leverage publicly available data to support local decision-making and impact.
+I have chosen the Nigerian dataset to work with.

 ### In this project, the main work will be about consolidating the columns in the dataset into a more compact structure.
 We will then feed this compact structure into the function that'll give us different visualizations to explore the data and extract the stories hidden in the data.
 I have defined a list of columns that we need to create based on the data at hand.
 The list is as follows:

 Here is the detailed description for each column based on the provided example: